timpellison/pipes/README.md

 ## Integration

 Another possibility with this approach.
-Shipping the data to sqs (or another target) could protect our data store but also make the event available for downstream.
+Shipping the data to sqs (or another target) will make the event available for downstream.
+Often, in single-table-design solutions, it's necessary to perform updates as a result of a write to Dynamo.
+If the desire is to make the secondary update asynchronous, this is the possible glue between the processes.

+# Scenario
+DynamoDB table is used to record parts of a transaction.
+Multiple updates will occur over the course of assembling the transaction and the application defines when a transaction in dynamodb is ready to proceed to the next steps.

 # Usage